isavita/advent2016/README.md

-# Advent of Code 2016 in Go with GPT-4
+# Advent of Code 2016 in Go with GPT-4, Mixtral, and some other open source model + me coding some parts